Essential-Dots/Essential-Widgets/README.md

 # Essential-Widget
-A Nothing's community driven project that aim to brink widgets to the next level adding the community personality.
+A Nothings community-driven project that aims to bring widgets to the next level by adding the community personality.